Abhinaaya/Rooftop-Solar-Potential-Mapping/docs/index.md

 ![2030 Capacity](../visuals/city_capacity_2030.png)

 Under the optimal future scenario, Delhi contributes the largest share of rooftop solar capacity, followed by Gurugram and Noida.
-The results reflect urban density and available rooftop area across NCR cities.
+The results reflect differences in urban density and available rooftop area across NCR cities.

 ---

 ## 🔍 Key Insights

-- Strong seasonal patterns drive solar generation
+- Seasonal effects explain a significant portion of annual variability, with summer months contributing disproportionately to total generation.
-- Geographic features dominate model predictions
+- Urban density and available rooftop area were stronger predictors of solar capacity than short-term air-quality variations.
-- Technology improvements impact capacity more than air-quality changes
+- Technology efficiency improvements produced larger capacity gains than pollution-reduction scenarios.

 ---

 ## ⚠️ Limitations

-- Partial reliance on synthetic historical data
+- Partial reliance on synthetic historical data for long-term forecasting
-- Assumptions on policy and adoption rates
+- Assumptions on policy adoption rates and technology efficiency
-- Rooftop orientation and shading not explicitly modeled
+- Rooftop orientation and shading effects not explicitly modeled

 ---

 ## 🚀 Future Work

-- Integrate real installation and utility data
+- Integrate real rooftop installation and utility-scale data
-- Improve pollution sensitivity features
+- Improve pollution-feature sensitivity and temporal resolution
-- Incorporate spatial autocorrelation models
+- Incorporate spatial autocorrelation and neighborhood-level effects

 ---